palaa159/Docs/Hardware/06-Cyton_Radios_Programming_Tutorial.md

-#Upload Code to OpenBCI Radios
+#Cyton Radios Programming Tutorial

 ##Overview
-The OpenBCI 8-bit and 32-bit Boards come with a USB dongle that allows for communication between the Board and your computer.
+The OpenBCI Cyton Boards come with a USB dongle that allows for communication between the Board and your computer.
 There is a BLE radio module (actually an [RFduino 22301](http://www.rfduino.com/product/rfd22301-rfduino-ble-smt/index.html)) on the Dongle and Board that make the communication happen.
 Here's some terms that are important to note:

 * The radio module on the Dongle is called the **HOST**
-* The radio module on the Board (8-bit or 32-bit) is called the **DEVICE**
+* The radio module on the Cyton Board is called the **DEVICE**
 * Host-Device pairs can be programmed to transmit on up to **25** discreet channels
 * There are *important* differences in the firmware for 8-bit and 32-bit systems